 Sagenda is simple and clean, and integrates easily as a plugin into WordPress and iWeb websites.
 It includes email notifications and patient self-service.

 However, the software, while simple, may be a little too simple.
-I couldn’t find calendar sync functionality, an SMS reminder feature, or recurring appointments in Sagenda.
+I couldn’t find calendar sync functionality, though as of last month they are beta testing a WordPress calendar view.
+In the last year they’ve added an SMS reminder feature.
+Still no recurring appointments though.

 Setmore also isn’t medical-specific, but it’s very slick.
-Sign-up and getting set up couldn’t be easier.
+Sign-up and setup couldn’t be easier.

 The pros are considerable.
-The interface is modern-looking.
-Sign-up and set-up are stupid easy.
-The free version lets you sign up up to 20 staff members and unlimited clients and contacts.
+The interface is modern looking.
+Sign-up and setup are stupid easy.
+The free version includes up to 20 staff members and unlimited clients and contacts.

 It’s also got some cool features, such as an online calendar, dashboard for staff member hours and costs, push notifications, and appointment reminders.
 SMS reminders are available, but only for paid users.